NSF-IUSE/mango/README.md

 ### **Delivery Method**

-> ### **In Classromm: (Zoom link <https://clarkson.zoom.us/j/xxxx>) is also provided due to COVID pandemic)**
+> ### **In Classroom: Zoom link (<https://clarkson.zoom.us/j/xxxx>) is also provided due to COVID pandemic**

 ## **Course Description**

-Students will participate in managing and executing the process of carrying a significant software development effort from a conceptual idea of new features through integration and testing of the entire feature working on an existed product.
-This will require them to independently: (a). investigate appropriate technologies, (b). identify relevant risk factors, (c). address issues associated with software quality assurance; Students will produce appropriate documentation of system requirements and design, testing efforts and user interfaces; Students will demonstrate an ability to evaluate the suitability of available technology for use in development of the product; Students will gain experience with issues encountered in maintenance of software systems; Students will be aware of the social and ethical issues of concern to software engineers and the impact of software engineering solutions on modern society; Students will be able to function as an effective member of a team of professionals; Students will gain experience independently learning new technology.
+Students will participate in managing and executing the process of carrying a significant software development effort from a conceptual idea of new features through integration and testing of the entire feature working on an existing product.
+This will require students to independently: (a). investigate appropriate technologies, (b). identify relevant risk factors, (c). address issues associated with software quality assurance;.
+This course has the following student learning outcomes: Students will produce appropriate documentation of system requirements and design, testing efforts and user interfaces; Students will demonstrate an ability to evaluate the suitability of available technology for use in development of the product; Students will gain experience with issues encountered in maintenance of software systems; Students will be aware of the social and ethical issues of concern to software engineers and the impact of software engineering solutions on modern society; Students will be able to function as an effective member of a team of professionals; Students will gain experience independently learning new technology.

 ## **Instructional Materials**